pypeit/PypeIt/doc/pypeit_par.rst

 ``sticky``               bool                ..
 True                        Sticky parameter for the utils.djs_reject algorithm for iterative model fit rejection.
 If set to True then points rejected from a previous iteration are kept rejected, in other words the bad pixel mask is the OR of all previous iterations and rejected pixels accumulate.
 If set to False, the bad pixel mask is the mask from the previous iteration, and if the model fit changes between iterations, points can alternate from being rejected to not rejected.
 At present this code only performs optimizations with differential evolution and experience shows that sticky needs to be True in order for these to converge.
 This is because the outliers can be so large that they dominate the loss function, and one never iteratively converges to a good model fit.
 In other words, the deformations in the model between iterations with sticky=False are too small to approach a reasonable fit.
 ``telgridfile``          str                 ..       ..
 File containing the telluric grid for the observatory in question.
 These grids are generated from HITRAN models for each observatory using nominal site parameters.
 They must be downloaded from the GoogleDrive and installed in your PypeIt installation via the pypeit_install_telluric script.
 NOTE: This parameter no longer includes the full pathname to the Telluric Grid file, but is just the filename of the grid itself.
 ``tell_norm_thresh``     int, float          ..
 0.9                         Threshold of telluric absorption region
+``tell_npca``            int                 ..
+5                           Number of telluric PCA components used.
+Can be set to any number from 1 to 10.
+``teltype``              str                 ..       ``pca``                     Method used to evaluate telluric models, either pca or grid.
+The grid option uses a fixed grid of pre-computed HITRAN+LBLRTM atmospheric transmission models for each observatory, whereas the pca option uses principal components of a larger model grid to compute an accurate pseudo-telluric model with a much lighter telgridfile.
 ``tol``                  float               ..
 0.001                       Relative tolerance for converage of the differential evolution optimization.
 See scipy.optimize.differential_evolution for details.
 ``upper``                int, float          ..
 3.0                         Upper rejection threshold in units of sigma_corr*sigma, where sigma is the formal noise of the spectrum, and sigma_corr is an empirically determined correction to the formal error.
 See above for description.
 =======================  ==================  =======  ==========================  =================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================